 In these uncertain times, online gambling has emerged as a UK business success story, with a consistent increase in revenue for more than a decade.

 What have been the drivers behind this industry boom, and where could it take us in the future?
-Online casinos can be viewed as an instance of the authorities getting it right from the outset, creating a strict but accommodating environment in which remote gambling is thriving.
+Online casinos can be viewed as an instance of the authorities getting it right from the outset, creating a strict but accommodating environment in which remote gambling, like the football stock market, is thriving.
 At the same time, improvements in technology and the de-stigmatising of such activities have drawn in more players than ever.

 New technologies and new casinos